Formatting Tips on MS Word for Dissertations

 - Put your cursor where you want to insert your footnote/endnote.

-- On the References Ribbon, in the Footnotes Group, click on ‘Insert Footnote’ or ‘Insert Endnote’ as per your requirement.
+- On the References Ribbon, in the Footnotes Group, click on ‘Insert Footnote’ or ‘Insert Endnote’.

 - Put the cursor where you want the cross reference to be.
 Go to the ‘References’ ribbon and click on the ‘Captions’ icon, in which you’ll find a ‘Cross-References’ icon.